DEVANSHU-KALI/machine_leaning_course/linear_regression/polynomial_regression/what_is_it.md

     - No. You can take powers of any features that show nonlinear relationships.
 The important question is how high a degree you choose.

 - **Why isn't this model widely used in practice?**
-    - Mainly because of its disadvantages (overfitting, multicollinearity, scalability).
+    - Mainly because of its disadvantages (overfitting, multicolinearity, scalability).
 It's still useful to learn, as it illustrates how models can bend to fit data.